yinchi/k8s-demo/README.md

 . load_scripts.sh
 ```

-We can read the documentation for each script using the `bashdoc.sh` script, which displays the block comment at the top of the specified `.sh` file.
+We can read the documentation for each script using the `bashdoc` script, which displays the block comment at the top of the specified `.sh` file.

 ```bash
 ./scripts/bashdoc init.sh